 - SIM Swap Attack: Ethereum Co-founder Reveals Details Behind X Account Hack - September 12, 2023

 Per a press release, the U.S. Commodity Futures Trading Commission (CFTC) has disclosed that their review on Tether Holding Limited and other associated companies has concluded.
 As a result, Tether has agreed to pay a $41 million fine.

-The Commission concluded that Tether made “untrue or misleading statements and omissions of facts in connection with” their U.S. dollar-backed stablecoin, USDT.
+The Commission concluded that Tether made “untrue or misleading statements and omissions of facts in connection with” their U.S. pound-backed stablecoin, USDT.